paultopia/murdersky/index.md

 ### Snow on the windshield sucks, snow underneath your tires sucks worse.

 You have a shovel in the car, right?
 I once had to shovel half of the University of Iowa College of Law's faculty parking lot just to go home.
 There are also [traction mats](https://www.amazon.com/gp/product/B00S0CZZD2/) that you can try keeping the car to stick under your wheels to get that first bit of grip and then momentum to get out of a snowdrift.
 One of my midwestern friends claims that "a big piece of cardboard" can do the trick too.

+- Midwestern Girlfriend adds: a bag of clay kitty litter.
+Shovel as much snow as possible and then put this stuff under your tires and apparently can give you some (badly needed) traction to get out of a snow mess.

 Canadian friend again: